 While RC is often beneficial, suppressing coherent error buildup can also remove potentially beneficial destructive interference.
 Nevertheless, even when it is unclear whether RC will improve the fidelity of a given circuit, it remains useful.
 We observe that RC reduces circuit-to-circuit variations in fidelity, making the impact of the noise far more predictable.
 In contrast, predicting the effect of the original noise on a circuit is generally much more difficult.

-Although our analytic results assume Clifford circuits and classical noise, we argue that the general understanding we obtain can be extended to non-Clifford circuits and quantum noise.
-While it is known that correlated Pauli noise can always be described by a classical noise model (see e.g. \cite{liuNonMarkovianNoiseSuppression2024a}), this classical description could still depend on the quantum nature of the system's environment.
-Here, we show that RC strongly suppresses the leading quantum component of noise correlations, providing further motivation for using a treatment that assumes classical noise.
-As for extensions beyond Clifford circuits, we test our ideas through numerical simulations of non-Clifford algorithms, including the 18 qubits Fourier transform and square-root amplitude amplification circuits.
-We observe results consistent with our analytic predictions: the fidelity of twirled circuits increases with the amount of temporal correlations.
-These simulations suggest that our main results remain valid in experimentally meaningful non-Clifford circuits.
+Our analytical results focus on Clifford circuits subject to classical noise acting between idealized gate layers, i.e., neglecting any interplay between noise and gate implementation.
+We now comment on extensions beyond this setting.
+While correlated Pauli noise can always be described by an effective classical noise model (see e.g. \cite{liuNonMarkovianNoiseSuppression2024a}), this description may still reflect properties of the underlying quantum environment.
+Here, we show that RC strongly suppresses the leading quantum component of noise correlations, further justifying a classical treatment.
+Our framework also extends to finite-duration gates, where noise acts during the gate and couples to its implementation.
+In this case, we obtain similar bounds on the circuit fidelity.
+Extensions to non-Clifford circuits and adaptive protocols fall outside our analytical framework.
+We therefore test our predictions numerically on non-Clifford algorithms and error-correction circuits, including an 18-qubit quantum Fourier transform, a square-root amplitude amplification circuit, and a three-qubit repetition code with mid-circuit measurements and feedback.
+We observe behavior consistent with our analytical predictions: the fidelity of twirled circuits increases with the amount of temporal correlations, suggesting that our conclusions remain valid in experimentally relevant settings.

 The rest of this paper is organized as follows, in Sec.~\ref{sec:main results}, we derive our bound in the case of Clifford circuits subject to classical dephasing noise and show how RC reduces the effect of temporal correlations.
 In Sec.~\ref{sec:quantum-finite-gates}, we show that our result partially extends to finite-duration gate implementations and we analyze the effect of RC on quantum correlations.
 In Sec.~\ref{sec:applications}, we analyze near-term, non-Clifford circuits through numerical simulations, and show that in many relevant situations, our results remain valid for non-Clifford circuits.
 Finally, we conclude in Sec.~\ref{sec:discussion}.